 What we do and why we do it

 The Del Norte County Office of Emergency Services (OES) coordinates the overall county response to disasters.
 It is also responsible for disaster preparedness, mitigation, and recovery activities.

-In Northern California we face many threats such as earthquake, tsunami, flooding, severe weather, wildfire, pandemics, hazardous material spills, and even terrorism.
+In Northern California we face many threats such as earthquakes, tsunamis, flooding, severe weather, wildfires, pandemics, hazardous material spills, and even terrorism.
 Due to our remote location and limited resources we prioritize engaging community members in disaster preparedness, while providing education and support.

 The mission of the Del Norte County Office of Emergency Services is to leverage community partnerships and available resources to protect and preserve life, environment, property, culture, and economy in the face of all-hazards; to prevent and alleviate human suffering and to sustain the unique character of Del Norte County for future generations.

 We envision a Del Norte community that is strong and resilient in the face of all threats.
 This strength is based in strong partnerships built on respectful and inclusive communication, and personal preparedness engrained within our community culture as a way of life.